-The published records on the diets of siphonophores appear to differ in prey-type composition between epi- and deep-pelagic habitats (Hetherington et al. In review).
-However, Hetherington et al. (in review) hypothesized that the different methodological limitations inherent to each visual method (small prey underestimated by submersibles, soft-bodied prey underestimated by gut content inspections) may be responsible for such differences.
+The published records on the diets of siphonophores appear to differ in prey-type composition between epi- and deep-pelagic habitats (Hetherington et al. 2022).
+However, Hetherington et al. (2022) hypothesized that the different methodological limitations inherent to each visual method (small prey underestimated by submersibles, soft-bodied prey underestimated by gut content inspections) may be responsible for such differences.
 Our approach has detected prey types, such as larvaceans, ctenophores, bivalves, and ostracods previously missed by visual methods.
 The gelatinous animals (i.e. ctenophores, medusae, salps) identified by submersibles as prey of deep-pelagic siphonophores were found present in the gut contents of several deep species (Apolemia sp., B. lata, undescribed physonect L, and S. christiansonae), supporting the validity of these observations.
 However, the gelatinous prey recorded by submersibles in prayids such as Praya dubia and D. annectens (Choy et al., 2017, Fig. 5) were not recovered in our prayid samples, suggesting that either our sample sizes were not large enough, or that ROVs had observed accidental entanglement of jellies on their tentacle nets which did not end in ingestion.
 In addition, we found several small crustaceans in the gut contents of epipelagic species (Forskalia sp., Nanomia sp., S. koellikeri, S. chuni, and D. dispar) in agreement with visual gut contents observations in shallow habitats.
-On the other hand, we also found gelatinous and soft-bodied invertebrate prey in shallow-dwelling species (P. physalis, D. dispar, and M. atlantica); as well as small-bodied animals among the prey deep-pelagic species (Apolemia spp., Bargmannia spp., R. dunni, V. serrata, D. annectens, C. multidentata, and L. conoidea) (Fig. 2).
+On the other hand, we also found gelatinous and soft-bodied invertebrate prey in shallow-dwelling species (P. physalis, D. dispar, and M. atlantica); as well as small-bodied animals among the prey of deep-pelagic siphonophores (Apolemia spp., Bargmannia spp., R. dunni, V. serrata, D. annectens, C. multidentata, and L. conoidea) (Fig. 2).
 Copepods and ctenophores were the most frequent prey among bathypelagic siphonophores, while other crustaceans (such as ostracods, decapods, and krill) appeared as prey more frequently among the mesopelagic taxa.
 While these findings are consistent with the hypothesis that small prey is underestimated in submersible observations and rapidly-digested, soft-bodied prey is underestimated by gut content inspections, our sample sizes are insufficient to determine whether the relative contribution of these prey differs between habitats.

-DNA metabarcoding was able to detect prey both small and large, gelatinous and hard-bodied, for both deep and shallow-dwelling species.
+DNA metabarcoding was able to detect prey both small and large, gelatinous and hard-bodied, for both deep and shallow-dwelling siphonophore species.
 These results show that the trophic roles of siphonophores in epi- and deep-pelagic food webs could be more similar than previously-published records may indicate, due to the biases brought by the different diet-assessment methods applied in each habitat.
 Vertical migration is an important driver of pelagic food web structure (Sutton 2013, Kelly et al. 2019).
 We found copepods, decapods, and euphausiids in the gut contents of both meso- and epipelagic siphonophores.
 These prey taxa are well-known vertical migrators (Longhurst 1976, Hopkins et al. 1994, Cohen & Forward 2009), suggesting that there might be some vertical trophic connectivity between these habitats as prey migrates between them.
 In addition, a few siphonophore species (including V. serrata and L. conoidea in this study) are also known diel vertical migrators (Pugh 1984), but their patterns of feeding with depth remain unknown.
-Finally, our selectivity estimates (for four epipelagic and two mesopelagic species) indicate that siphonophores may play a similar role as selective, specialized predators across all depths in the water column.
+Finally, our selectivity estimates (for four epipelagic and two mesopelagic species) indicate that siphonophores may play a similar role as selective predators across all depths in the water column.

 Comparisons with prey field